 2021 holds both hope and uncertainty.
 But in 2020, without a guarantee of immunity against the virus, much of our lives has been shifted indoors.
 In a time when so much is unknown and the economy is on pause, we can only do our best to take care of ourselves.

 What can we do for our well-being as we remain at home?
-Cerebral’s Care Counselors offer their advice on how to navigate a trying time.
+Cerebral’s therapists offer their advice on how to navigate a trying time.

 - “Take a moment to pause and reflect on the small things in life that bring you joy—whether that be the slobbery morning licks from your dog, the fresh spring bloom of wisterias, or the silly laughter of your children as they imitate Tik Tok videos.